SFDO-Tooling/CumulusCI/docs/config.rst

 Scratch Org Configurations
 --------------------------

 This section defines the scratch org configurations that are available without explicitly running ``cci org scratch`` to create a new configuration.
-For more information on using scratch orgs with CumulusCI, see `Scratch Org Environments<TODO>`_.
+For more information on using scratch orgs with CumulusCI, see the :doc:`Manage Scratch Orgs <scratch_orgs>`.

 Override Default Values
 ^^^^^^^^^^^^^^^^^^^^^^^